Can Police Search Your Car Without a Warrant? What to Know Before You Hire a Criminal Defense Lawyer

 The Moment Consent Changes Everything

 And once that happens, people often find themselves needing to hire a criminal defense lawyer fast to deal with what comes next.
-Whether or not a police offer can search your car also depends on your car’s condition, or if you have recently been in a car accident, or truck accident.
-These can increase probable cause, and lead you to needing to get a personal injury lawyer, or car accident lawyer.
+Whether or not a police offer can search your car also depends on your car’s condition, or if you have recently been in a car accident, or have received any other visible exterior damage to your car.
+These can increase probable cause, and lead you to needing a lawyer as well.

 When a Search Leads to Charges